 Also, patients won’t have to memorize what their doctors advised and prescribed.
 They can simply refer to the portal they were provided with.
 They can search for their condition, treatments, and other relevant information they needed.

-Better if the hospital has app patients can download and sign up.
+Better if the hospital has app patients can download and sign up for.
 Then, the patients can use the app to check for updates like:

 Moreover, wifi helps in delivering patient information with more clarity.
 Some healthcare practitioners wrongly assume their explanations and pieces of advice are easy to understand.